Performing Arts Drama Scholarships

 Ad Astra Experience: With Ad Astra, I’ve been able to continuously improve and challenge myself as a classical musician, whilst pursuing a separate degree in the process.
 My very first event for Ad Astra was a masterclass series in August 2013 with Conductor Roy Goodman.
 It was a hugely enjoyable week, I still remember vividly the recording he played of himself as a boy soprano singing Allegri Miserere with Kings College Choir, Cambridge.
 After the recording finished, there was a collective silence in the room, and it was the sound of mutual admiration and respect for a fellow musician; a beautiful realisation considering the room consisted of Medics, Maths, and Actuary students!
 Aside from this reverie we’ve had ample opportunities to perform as ensembles: another huge advantage of the Ad Astra programme.
 Unless studying undergraduate music at a conservatory, it is difficult/near impossible to play chamber music at a high standard in your university.
 With the Academy, we have some of the best musicians in Ireland right on campus in Belfield, and the Artistic Directors of the Academy encourage ensemble playing as often as possible.
 We perform on campus regularly, in the O’Brien centre for Science, and Memorial Hall Richview, amongst other venues around the city of Dublin.
 We’ve been lucky enough to travel abroad in recent years with the Academy.
 In January 2017, we went to Amsterdam.
 Here I had a Masterclass with Aisling Casey; principal oboist of the Netherlands Radio Philharmonic and the strings had tutelage from The Amsterdam Conservatory string faculty head; Kees Koelmans.
 We had a highly engaging trip to Toronto, Canada in March 2018 to play at the residence of the Irish ambassador, as part of their St Patricks day celebrations.

-I am a new member to the Ad Astra Performing Arts Academy this year and so far, my experience has been phenomenal.
+I joined the Ad Astra Performing Arts Academy in 2018 and so far, my experience has been phenomenal.
 I had decided in 6th year not to pursue music professionally, but I knew I didn’t want to let go of my passion for the violin.
 The Ad Astra Academy has enabled me to do this.
 By being a member of the Academy, I am able to study both Psychology and the violin to equally high levels.
 This is a gift that I am very grateful for.
 It is not easy keeping up the high level of violin performance required as well as adjusting to college life, but the Academy has been very helpful.
 It is very important to have a balance between my music and my studies, and not to let either suffer.
 Being an Ad Astra scholar keeps me busy, but I wouldn’t change it for the world.